d1ngd0/blog/content/posts/bpftrace_and_go.md

 ### string parameters

-Sure, this is where things get a little harder.
 BPFtrace has a whole load of helper [functions](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md#functions) one of them being the [str](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md#5-str-strings) function.
 This takes a pointer to a string, and then the length of the string.
 Lets write a function that takes a string as an argument and then look at the call signature to figure out what the memory shape of a string is.

 <sub>main.go</sub>
 ```go